MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/lifecycle-services/synchronize-bpm-vsts.md

 - Countries or regions (as tags)
 - Industries (as tags)

-To synchronize a BPM library with a Azure DevOps project, on the **Business process libraries** page, on the tile for the library that you want to synchronize, select the ellipsis button (…), and then select **Azure DevOps sync**.
+To synchronize a BPM library with an Azure DevOps project, on the **Business process libraries** page, on the tile for the library that you want to synchronize, select the ellipsis button (…), and then select **Azure DevOps sync**.

 ![Starting Azure DevOps synchronization from the tile for a library.](./media/newbpm_BlogPost25.png)